FiveBooks Interviews

-The psychology professor explains why mediums, spoon bending and near-death and out-of-body experiences are all baloney.
-And how he’s tested people who claim they’re psychic to prove they aren’t
+Psychology professor Richard Wiseman explains why mediums, spoon bending and near-death and out-of-body experiences are all baloney.

 How and why did you turn your scientific eye to the paranormal?